IndigoBeetle/KwyllDocs/docs/logic/nodes/switch_screen.md

 ## Parameters

 Screen
-: The screen to get the variable value from, a dropdown will present a list of available screens to choose from.
+: The screen to switch to.